dogaegeozden/kotlin_projects/README.md

 If you want to use Atom text editor to write kotlin applications.
 Install the language-kotlin package to see typing errors, auto code completion advises and etc. Write your app save it as appname.kt.
 Compile and run it as it described in Usage section.

 # Mobile Applications
 Soon you can buy my mobile application from google play store.
-Stay in tune folks.
+Stay in tuned folks.